Trastuzumab: Adverse effects

 Some of the common side effects of trastuzumab are flu-like symptoms (such as fever, chills and mild pain), nausea and diarrhea.

-Cardiac toxicity

 One of the more serious complications of trastuzumab is its effect on the heart, although this is rare.
-In 2-7% of cases, trastuzumab is associated with cardiac dysfunction, which includes congestive heart failure.
+In 2–7% of cases, trastuzumab is associated with cardiac dysfunction, which includes congestive heart failure.
 As a result, regular cardiac screening with either a MUGA scan or echocardiography is commonly undertaken during the trastuzumab treatment period.
 The decline in ejection fraction appears to be reversible.

 Trastuzumab downregulates neuregulin-1 (NRG-1), which is essential for the activation of cell survival pathways in cardiomyocytes and the maintenance of cardiac function.
 NRG-1 activates the MAPK pathway and the PI3K/AKT pathway as well as focal adhesion kinases (FAK).
 These are all significant for the function and structure of cardiomyocytes.
 Trastuzumab can therefore lead to cardiac dysfunction.

-Approximately 10% of people are unable to tolerate the drug because of pre-existing heart problems; physicians are balancing the risk of recurrent cancer against the higher risk of death due to cardiac disease in this population.
-The risk of cardiomyopathy is increased when trastuzumab is combined with anthracycline chemotherapy (which itself is associated with cardiac toxicity).

-Birth control

-Women having periods (or whose periods stopped due to chemotherapy) may need to use barrier contraception (such as condoms) while taking trastuzumab, and for at least six months afterwards.
-This is because of the possibility of harming a developing fetus.
+Trastuzumab may harm a developing fetus.